Soong Ai-ling: Life

 Born in Shanghai, she attended McTyeire School beginning at age 5.
-Soong Ai-ling arrived in the United States at the Port of San Francisco, California on June 30, 1904, aboard the SS Korea at the age of 14.
+Soong Ai-ling arrived at the Port of San Francisco, California on June 30, 1904, aboard the SS Korea at the age of 14.
 She attended Wesleyan College in Macon, Georgia.
 Soong returned to China in 1909 after her graduation.
 In late 1911, she worked as a secretary for Sun Yat-sen, a job later taken by her sister, Soong Ching-ling, who later became Madame Sun Yat-sen.

 Soong Ai-ling met her future husband, Kung Hsiang Hsi, in 1913, and they married the following year in Yokohama.
 After marrying, Soong taught English for a while and engaged in child welfare work.
+She is credited with being the most forceful of her siblings.
+In 1927 Chiang Kai-shek, head of the Kuomintang, was smitten with her sister, Meiling, but the family did not think him worthy.
+Ailing is said to have negotiated the marriage : Chiang would study the Bible; Ailing's husband, H.H.
+Kung, would become Chiang's financier; and her younger brother, T.V.
+Soong, would pressure bankers and industrialists to finance Chiang's regime.

 In 1936, she founded the Sandai Company (also called Sanbu Company) and became a successful and immensely rich businesswoman in her own right.
 During the Second Sino-Japanese War, she was active in the Committee of the National Friends of the Wounded Soldiers and the National Refugee Children's Association, and chair of the local Hong Kong section of the Committee of the National Friends of the Wounded Soldiers.

 The three Soong sisters made public appearances in Hong Kong in favor of relief work until 1940, when the Japanese radio stated that they would evacuate rather than join the Chinese government in Chongqing to endure the war conditions.
 In response to this, they left for Chongqing, where they continued to appear to boost public morale touring hospitals, air-raid shelter systems and bomb sites during the war.
-They founded the Indusco (also called Gungho) organization to protect Chinese industry during wartime conditions, an organization in which Soong Ai-ling was most active of the sisters.
+They took control of Indusco (also called Gungho), founded by Rewi Alley and others to protect Chinese industry during wartime conditions.
+Soong Ai-ling was most active of the sisters.

 During the later years of the war, Soong Ai-ling, her husband, and her children were accused of graft, corruption, black-marketing and war profiteering.
 In 1944, her husband was finally asked to step down as minister of finance.
 She and her husband transferred their immense wealth and business abroad and left for the US.

 She died at age 84 on October 20, 1973 at New York-Presbyterian Hospital in New York City.
 She is interred in a mausoleum at Ferncliff Cemetery in Westchester County, New York.